Compound Interest Calculator

 Where,

-• r = Rate of interest
+r = annual interest rate (decimal).

-• t = number of years
+t = number of years the money is invested or borrowed for.

 Let us take the example of Anurag from the above and see how we can find the compound interest using the formula.